 Guidance for Authors

-If you have an article or report you wish to be considered for publication in the PMG online journal, please click on SUBMIT A JOURNAL ARTICLE in the left hand menu, and complete the form.
-You will be required to upload your submission in Word format; if this presents a problem, please contact [email protected]
+If you have an article or report you wish to be considered for publication in the PMG online journal, it needs to be submitted online via Submit a Journal Article.
+You will be required to upload your submission in Word format; if this presents a problem, please contact us.

 The PMG editorial team reserves the right to amend articles during proofing, and will consult contributors where necessary.

 Before submitting your article, please read the information below carefully.

 Not all readers will be specialists, so remember to write the full terminology the first time you use it; for example 'allied health professional (AHP)'.